 History

-Connections of Cumberland County was developed as a result of research conducted by the Women’s Giving Circle of Cumberland County (WGCCC) on the basic needs of local women and children.
+Connections of Cumberland County was developed as a result of research conducted by the Women’s Giving Circle of Cumberland County (WGCCC), a program of Cumberland Community Foundation, on the basic needs of local women and children.
 This research revealed an alarming number of women and children in our county affected by homelessness and housing insecurity.
 After discovering this need, a group within WGCCC decided to take action.

 Agency Timeline